0

 The most common method for treating rising damp is to remove salt-contaminated plaster and then inject a silicone damp-proofing cream at regular intervals into holes drilled along a horizontal mortar course on the affected wall.
 On a successful treatment, the active silicone ingredient contained within the cream will spread through the mortar course and cure to form a waterproof barrier to damp.
 The wall is then replastered using a salt-resistant plaster or render.

-The most common point of failure with this treatment method is the damp-proofing cream.
 If a damp-proofing cream with an insufficient amount of silicone active ingredient is used or an insufficient amount of cream has been injected, this waterproof barrier will not properly form and the damp will not be halted.

 Stay Strong